markusvoelter/ProgrammingBasics/doc/chapter09_timeAndState/index.md

 to the function call inside `someOtherFunction`.
 Of course, this now makes the `someOtherFunction` effectful and you have to attach the `/RM` there.

-Using this effect tracking, both the user and the execution engine are always aware about where effects occur; in particular, the execution engine can take this into account when making decisions about caching.
-Also, as long as the program does not use any box types, we know the program is guaranteed not to have effects and we can cache and reexecute as much as we like.